For signs of cervical cancer, to the surprise of many, there IS such a thing as cervical cancer signs and natural treatment.

 • 5- Take vitamin A, 10,000 IU ( orally daily and topically on the cervix).

-• 6- Improve their diet by including protein, whole grains, fruits and vegetables.
-A healthy diet will improve your long term health!
+• 6- Improve the diet by including protein, whole grains plus fruits and vegetables.
+A healthy diet can improve your long term health!

 • 7- Increase your physical activity by exercising.
 Women who exercise will begin sleeping better, having more energy, looking younger, and bones and connective tissues will be stronger.